PYTHONAWSNINJAS/ideal-octo-potato/README.md

 - [ ] Solve the limit of 512 MB in /tmp in aws lambda.
 Explore File System option in AWS Lambda to avoid tmp 512 MB limit if required.
 - [ ] Apply Black Code for optimisation - <https://github.com/psf/black>
 - [ ] Test with xlrd instead of openpyxl
-- [ ] Change to cross platform tmp directory with tempfile module
+- [ ] Change to cross-platform tmp directory with tempfile module
 - [ ] Add docx and doc
 - [ ] Explore docker sync